Thormanby (horse): Background

 Thormanby was a lean, wiry, rather plain-looking chestnut horse with a white stripe and a white sock on his left hind leg.
-He was bred by Benjamin Plummer who had difficulty finding a buyer for the young horse as a yearling at the Doncaster sales before selling him privately for £350 to the trainer Mathew Dawson.
+He was bred by Benjamin Plummer who had difficulty finding a buyer for the young horse as a yearling at the Doncaster sales, before selling him privately for £350 to the trainer Mathew Dawson.
 Dawson bought the colt for his principal patron James Merry, who was initially reluctant to complete the transaction.
 Dawson had to keep and feed the horse at his own expense for several months before Merry agreed to hand over the money.
 Dawson trained the colt at Russley Park, near Lambourn.

-Thormanby's dam was the outstanding race mare Alice Hawthorn (left), who won fifty-two races including the Goodwood and Doncaster Cups.
+Thormanby's dam was the outstanding race mare Alice Hawthorn, who won fifty-two races including the Goodwood and Doncaster Cups.
 The identity of his sire was officially problematic, as Alice Hawthorn was covered by two stallions, Windhound and Melbourne in 1856.
 Melbourne, the sire of the Triple Crown winner West Australian was, however, true-breeding bay, meaning that all his registered offspring were bay or brown.
 It is almost certain, therefore, that the chestnut Thormanby was a son of the less famous Windhound.
 This view was supported by the testimony of Mathew Dawson, who was working at the stud at the time of Thormanby's conception: he reported that Alice Hawthorn had rejected Melbourne, but been receptive to Windhound.